 Products and services offered by the Issuer are subject to regulation.
 Regulatory action could substantially increase the Issuer's costs, damage reputation and materially affect operating results.
-The Issuer's increased costs in complying with these requirements or failure to obtain required licenses or permits in a timely fashion may materially affect operations.
+The Issuer remains confident in its ability to swiftly adapt to such changes; however, increased costs in complying with these requirements or failure to obtain required licenses or permits in a timely fashion may materially affect operations.